akshadjaiswal/Namaste-React/Chapter 04 Talk is Cheap, show me the code/Coding/README.md

             - Use `Array.map` to render all the restaurants

-## Created a FoodFire 🍥🧑🏻‍💻 App from scratch using Functional Component
+## Created a FoodieMint 🍥🧑🏻‍💻 App from scratch using Functional Component